Horslips: First revival: 2004 to 2006

-2009 reunion to present
+2009 reunion to 2012

 On 2 July 2009, it was announced that Horslips would reunite for two shows, their first 'open public' gigs since 1980.
 The band played the Odyssey Arena in Belfast on 3 December and the 3Arena in Dublin on 5 December.
 Drummer Eamon Carr did not play the concerts, citing personal reasons, though he was fully supportive and remains a fifth member.
 His place was taken by Johnny Fean's brother Ray Fean.
 Recordings from these shows were released on the DVD/CD 'Live at the O2' in November 2010.
-The O2 Arena has since been renamed as The 3Arena.
-The Irish band Something Happens were the support act for the show in The 3Arena.
+The O2 Arena has since been renamed as the 3Arena.
+The Irish band Something Happens were the support act for the show in the 3Arena.

 The band played two invitation-only warm up gigs in McHugh's of Drogheda on 26 and 27 November.
 The band was set to play at "Live at the Marquee" Cork City on 26 June 2010, but the concert was cancelled due to Jim Lockhart falling ill.

 In November and December 2010, Horslips, again with Ray Fean on percussion, returned with a four gig tour of Ireland.
 These included the INEC (Ireland's National Event Centre) in Killarney (27 November), the Royal Theatre in Castlebar (28 November), the Waterfront Hall in Belfast (1 December) and culminated in a return to the O2 Arena on 4 December.
 They played at the 2011 Celtic Connections Festival in Glasgow's "Old Fruitmarket" on 18 January.
 On 10 February 2010, it was announced that Horslips would be special guests under Fairport Convention at Fairport's Cropredy Convention 2011.
 They performed on 13 August.

 On St Patrick's Day, 17 March 2011, the band played a BBC concert with the Ulster Orchestra at Belfast's Waterfront Hall.

-In 2011, they also played the London Feis festival in Finsbury Park (Saturday 18 and Sunday 19 June) sharing the bill with many other luminaries like Christy Moore, Van Morrison, and Bob Dylan.
+Later in 2011, they played the London Feis festival in Finsbury Park (Saturday 18 and Sunday 19 June), sharing the bill with many other luminaries like Christy Moore, Van Morrison, and Bob Dylan.

+Final concerts
-On 3 June 2012, Horslips performed as the headline act at the Rory Gallagher Tribute Festival in Ballyshannon, Co.
-Donegal.

-On 25 and 26 August 2012, Horslips played two shows in the national concert hall with the RTÉ concert orchestra in Dublin.
+On 3 June 2012, Horslips performed as the headline act at the Rory Gallagher Tribute Festival in Ballyshannon, County Donegal, and on 25 and 26 August, they played two shows in Ireland's National Concert Hall with the RTÉ Concert Orchestra.

+Biographical book and album

 On 4 November 2013, Horslips released their biography Tall Tales.
 The book was written by Mark Cunningham and features interviews with the band.
 A double album featuring all the group's singles released outside Ireland, called Biography, was also released.

-On the Summer Solstice (21 June) 2014, Horslips played at Dunluce Castle, near Portrush in Northern Ireland.

-In August 2014, Horslips played at Milkmarket in Limerick, County Limerick.
+On the Summer Solstice (21 June) 2014, Horslips played at Dunluce Castle, near Portrush in Northern Ireland, and in August of that year, they played at Milkmarket in Limerick.